 The price increases caused by the change in the UC's premium contribution set off significant shifts in enrollment.
-Thirty percent of the employees enrolled in and 1994 switched plans during open enrollment.

-HMOs that increased in price between 1993 and 1994 switched to less costly plans.
+Thirty percent of the employees enrolled in HMOs that increased in price between 1993 and 1994 switched to less costly plans.
 Half of the employees who had been enrolled in Prudential High Option also switched plans in response to the increase in the price of that plan.
-In contrast, only 5% of employees in plans that were available for a zero contribution in both 1993
+In contrast, only 5% of employees in plans that were available for a zero contribution in both 1993 and 1994 switched plans during open enrollment.
+The open enrollment results for UC retirees with Medicare reveal a lower propen-